alibenbrahim-supcom/UseGpuServer/README.md

 we show here one method works and tested .

 ## Install Anaconda
+Anaconda is a popular open-source platform and distribution for Python, simplifying data science, machine learning, and AI by bundling essential tools like the conda package manager, Jupyter Notebooks, and hundreds of pre-installed libraries, making it easy to manage environments, install packages, and deploy projects
+installation:
 be shure you are in your root directory and create a tmp folder

 ```